 Crochet hook sizes can be a bit confusing, especially if you are either new to crochet or live outside the U.S. and are trying to find the right size to follow an American pattern.
-In this article, we will explain the American crochet hook size system, and provide a conversion chart so that you can crochet with ease, no matter where you are!
+I’ll explain the American crochet hook size system, and provide a conversion chart so that you can crochet with ease, no matter where you are!

 American crochet hooks go by two names: a letter and a number.
 For example, the crochet hook size that is most commonly used for worsted weight yarn is an ‘H’, which is sometimes called a ‘size 8′.
 From an international point of view, this number is incredibly confusing!
 Most countries identify crochet hooks by their size in millimeters (mm).
 A size H crochet hook is 5mm, which as you can notice, doesn’t clearly line up with the number ‘8’.
 However, this confusing notation isn’t a problem if you reference a conversion chart when you are ready to crochet.